Statistical thermodynamics of economic systems: Discussion and conclusions

 We propose to use the formalism of phase transitions to analyze the behavior of economic systems.
 The relatively simple examples studied in this work show that in fact a phase transition can be associated to drastic changes of the mean value of the money.
 Economic crisis are usually accompanied by far-reaching modifications of some macroeconomic variables.
 It would be interesting to propose more sophisticated and realistic models for money functions and investigate their behavior during phase transitions.
 If a crisis could be understood this way, an appealing problem would be to explore the possibility of controlling its consequences.
+To investigate this problem it will be necessary to explore and establish the economic meaning of the microeconomic variables $\lambda_l$ by using an approach based upon concepts of standard economics.
+This remains an open question that could be the subject of further investigations.

 In the context of systems with many constituents, thermodynamic interaction is an important concept which can completely modify the interior and exterior structure of the system.
 In physics, one can introduce thermodynamic interaction into a system by choosing appropriate potentials, because we understand the physical meaning of the Hamiltonian function.
 In our approach the analogous of the Hamiltonian is the money function; we believe, however, that its economic significance, at least at the moment, is much more sophisticated.
 Therefore, we propose to use a different method to introduce thermodynamic interaction into an economic system.
 Recently, the theory of geometrothermodynamics \cite{quev07} was formulated with the aim of describing thermodynamics in terms of geometric concepts.
 One of the results of this formalism is that thermodynamic interaction can be interpreted as the curvature of the equilibrium space.
 This has been shown to be true not only in the case of ordinary thermodynamic systems, like the ideal gas and the van der Waals gas \cite{qsv08,vqs08}, but also in more exotic configurations like black holes \cite{aqs08}.
 This opens the possibility of introducing thermodynamic interaction by just modifying the curvature of the equilibrium space.
 In fact, it can be shown that all the hypothetical economic systems analyzed in this work have very simple equilibrium spaces for which the manipulation of curvature is not a difficult task.
 We expect to analyze this possibility in the near future.